Classic hikes (10 of the best hikes from around the world)

 Aka the ‘Road through the Central Mountains’, Nakasendo is an ancient route connecting Tokyo and Kyoto during the Edo period (1603-1868).
-Along the route, there were 69 post towns where travellers could stop and have a rest, today many of them still exist.
-Keep a look-out for kosatsuba, a wooden bulletin board sharing political news in ancient times at the entrance to each post town.
+Along the route, there were 69 post towns where travellers could stop and have a rest, which many of them still exist today.
+At the entrance to each town, keep a lookout for kosatsuba, a wooden bulletin board sharing political news in ancient times.
 Today, they make a great selfie spot.

 If you liked this article, you might also like: